AI for Sustainability and Climate Change: the New Future

 In Image: AI-powered drones monitor crop health and soil conditions, enabling farmers to use resources more efficiently and sustainably.

-AI is also making it easier to create new technologies and materials for renewable energy sources.
-Artificial intelligence (AI) may hasten the development of more sophisticated battery technology, more effective photovoltaic materials, and other breakthroughs that will power the future of renewable energy by analyzing massive datasets and performing simulations.
+AI is also helping to speed up the creation of new tech and materials used for renewable energy sources.
+And AI, too, could accelerate the invention of next-generation battery technology, enhanced photovoltaic materials and other advances that will power the future of renewable energy, through analysis of massive data sets and simulations.

 climate-change-AI